dsilverberg95/dynamic_tuna/README.md

 ## 🔭 Bayesian Optimization at a Glance

 Bayesian Optimization (BO) is a sequential optimization technique that efficiently searches a hyperparameter space by using a surrogate model (e.g. Gaussian Process) to approximate a computationally expensive objective function.
 At each iteration, the algorithm selects the hyperparameters that maximize a pre-determined acquisition function (AF), which is chosen by the user to balance exploration and exploitation within the search space.
-The model then trains with the selected configuration, and its performance is used to adjust the surrogate model via Bayesian updating to then make a more informed hyperparameter selection at the next iteration.
+The model then trains with the selected configuration, and its performance is used to adjust the surrogate model via Bayesian updating to make a more informed hyperparameter selection at the next iteration.
 This continues until reaching a stop criterion.

 ---